gauritambe/nginx-webapp/README.md

 ```bash
 vi /etc/nginx/nginx.conf
 ```
-📌 Open this file and copy the contents of your project's nginx.conf file.
+📌 Open this file and copy the contents of this project's nginx.conf file to your nginx.conf file"

 3️⃣ Start Nginx